The Bidens' first state dinner features butter-poached lobster with a side of hospitality

-President Joe Biden is hosting French President Emmanuel Macron at the White House on Thursday, using the very first state dinner of his presidency to shore up relations with a key American ally whose friendship has until recently been on the rocks.
+President Joe Biden hosted French President Emmanuel Macron at the White House on Thursday, using the very first state dinner of his presidency to shore up relations with a key American ally whose friendship has until recently been on the rocks.

 The moment takes on extra meaning because of how long the Bidens have waited to hold a state dinner -- so long, in fact, that many Democrats worried they were squandering it as a valuable diplomatic tool.